jasonATindiecentive/dadevelopertest/README.md

 POST /api/login
 Header: Content-Type: application/json
 Header: Authorization Bearer {token from /auth}
-Body:
+Raw Body:
 { “email”: “info@datatechnologies.com”,”password”:”Test123”}
 ```

-Even without using a framework some improvement can be made to this codebase to add basic routing controllers that would make it much easier to add additional methods.
+- Use off the shelf libraries or a framework

 #### Consider DynamoDB

 Considuer using DynamoDB (or other non-SQL database) rather than MySQL.
-This seems like a good fit for this because even if there are millions of users, each User would generally have a limited number of messages sent to and from other users.
-This would vertically scale nicely and could support a virtually unlimited amount of traffic.
+This seems like a good fit for this because even if there are millions of users, each User would generally have a limited number of other Users they message to and from.
+This creates a large key space and would vertically scale nicely.